 It’s impossible to come to Salt Lake City and never step foot in Temple Square.

 Not only was Salt Lake City originally designed with Temple Square at the epicenter, but the buildings and grounds are beautiful.
 Visiting Temple Square is free of charge and open every day.

-Temple Square is always listed in the “top things to do in Salt Lake City” lists from some of the most popular websites online, and for good reason.
-Temple Square is the headquarters for The Church of Jesus Christ of Latter-day Saints (Mormons) and has various monuments and historical buildings that tell the story of the founding of Salt Lake City.
+Temple Square is always listed in the “top things to do in Salt Lake City” lists from some of the most popular websites online, and for a good reason.
+Temple Square is the headquarters for The Church of Jesus Christ of Latter-day Saints (Mormons) and has various monuments and historic buildings that tell the story of the founding of Salt Lake City.

-Take a selfie and marvel at the gothic architecture of the Salt Lake City Temple, the focal point of Temple Square, knowing that it took 40 years to complete: the groundbreaking took place in 1853, after the Mormon Pioneers arrived in the Salt Lake Valley, and wasn’t completed until 1893!
+Take a selfie and marvel at the gothic architecture of the Salt Lake City Temple, the focal point of Temple Square, knowing that it took 40 years to complete: the groundbreaking took place in 1853 after the Mormon Pioneers arrived in the Salt Lake Valley, and it wasn’t completed until 1893!